DBFlow Architecture

 }

 WorkflowLogEvent is an enum used to classify rows in dbflow_workflow_logs.
-It is not a Laravel Event facade target.
+It is separate from both Laravel Event classes and WorkflowHooks callbacks.

 User resolution